ppy/osu-wiki/news/2022/2022-09-18-project-loved-september-2022.md

 As always, if you want to help out with curating the maps that end up in the Loved polls, you can share maps with the captains or [review them on the Project Loved website](https://loved.sh/submissions).
 We are also in talks about testing out a more direct means for the community to nominate maps for Loved, but no promises just yet.

-Also, this post wouldn't be complete without something of a shout-out for the new faces helping around here, namely ::Irisu::{ user=8595858 } for helping me develop the website and ::0x84f::{ user=7944724 }, [dyndenial](https://osu.ppy.sh/users/16779673), ::Vysion::{ user=11594132 }, and [Irisu](https://osu.ppy.sh/users/8595858) for editing the captains' descriptions.
+Also, this post wouldn't be complete without something of a shout-out for the new faces helping around here, namely ::Irisu::{ user=8595858 } for helping me develop the website and ::0x84f::{ user=7944724 }, ::dyndenial::{ user=16779673 }, ::Vysion::{ user=11594132 }, and ::Irisu::{ user=8595858 } for editing the captains' descriptions.

 Lastly before the picks, check out these fancy banners for all of the Project Loved Discord servers made by ::Tanza3D::{ user=10379965 }, because by some arcane attention-grabbing power these generate dramatically more traffic than their plaintext link counterparts: